How to spot eBay Scammers and Fraudulent Sellers

 Too good to be true

 If it's too good to be true, it probably is.
 If someone has gone through the process necessary to create their eBay account, link their financial account, and create a listing, they have probably done research into the value of what they're selling.
-You can find great deals on eBay from time to time, but if a price is insanely good, make sure you do additional research into the seller before purchasing.
-Scammers often rely on buyers acting on impulse to pull off a scam, which brings me to my next point:
+You can find great deals on eBay from time to time, but if a price is incredibly good, make sure you do additional research into the seller before purchasing.
+Scammers often rely on buyers acting on impulse to pull off a scam.

 Blow-outs, one-day sales, and urgency

-Scammers will almost always try to put urgency on their sale, to try and get buyers to purchase emotionally and impulsively.
+Scammers will usually put some level of urgency on their sale, to try and get buyers to purchase emotionally and impulsively.
 There are plenty of legitimate sellers that need to move product quickly, or are seeking to clear out old inventory.
 However, you should be particularly cautious when a seller has a lot of "urgent" verbiage in their listing.

 PayPal